DBrianKimmel/PyHouse/Project/Docs/Design.md

 * Add the user pyhouse to the computer.
 * Add pyhouse to the proper groups.
-* Add the user to sudo authoriation. be sure the following line exists in the file '/etc/sudoers.d/pyhouse'
+* Add the user to sudo authoriation.
+   Be sure the following line exists in the file '/etc/sudoers.d/pyhouse'
 ```bash
 pyhouse ALL=(ALL) NOPASSWD: ALL
 ```